xtuml/bridgepoint/doc-bridgepoint/notes/8458_model_element_move_tests/8458_Model_Element_Move_Tests.dnt.md

 7.5.2.
 FailureMoveComponentInComponent in FailureMoveComponent1 in Source
 package is moved to Destination package.
->* Option menu is shown for displaying FailureMoveComponent1Port InvisibleInterface no longer visible.
+>* Options menu is shown for displaying downgrades.
+>>* Check the following items to ensure a downgrade occurred:
+>>>* FailureCasesComponent.FailureMoveComponent1.FailureMoveComponentInComponent.FailureMoveComponentInComponentPort.InvisibleInterface to unassigned
 >* Perform undo.

 7.6 Use Case 4.6  (Uses test model [2.8](#2.8))